β€œPuppies are born with the genes for love, but it still takes a village to raise a loving dog.”

 How to best help puppy in class

 • This puppy is easily overwhelmed.
 Block other puppies from charging, jumping or rolling him (by placing yourself in between or by gently blocking incoming puppies with your flat hand on their chest).
-Top priority!

 • Teach puppy that when he is overwhelmed he does not have to snap or bite, he can leave instead!
 Work on your recall/come-away skills during puppy play and around other puppies.